Alexander Group Privacy Shield Statement – September 15, 2018

 XIII.
 ENFORCEMENT AND DISPUTE RESOLUTION

-Customers or individuals with questions or concerns about the use of their Personal Data should contact us at email@example.com.
 In compliance with the Privacy Shield Principles, The Alexander Group commits to resolve complaints about our collection or use of your personal information.
+EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact The Alexander Group at: AGIPrivacy@alexandergroup.com

 As part of this agreement, The Alexander Group subjects itself to the investigatory and enforcement powers of the Federal Trade Commission (FTC).